 Note that Best Farrier calculates taxes on a line item basis, which means that each invoice line is evaluated, its tax is calculated (if applicable) and stored, and the total tax amount is the sum of each individual line item’s tax.

 What if I need some items in an invoice to be tax-exempt?

-Right now, we suggest you create two separate invoices: one for all the items that are charged sales taxes, and one for the tax-exempt ones (by removing the sales taxes when creating the second invoice).
-You can have multiple default sales taxes.
+If you use sales taxes as your tax method, we suggest you create two separate invoices: one for all the items that are charged sales taxes, and one for the tax-exempt ones (by removing the sales taxes when creating the second invoice).

-This page lists all the sales taxes rules you defined.
+This page lists all the sales taxes and VAT definitions.

 The top bar allows you to:

 - Filter the list and show only “active“ or “inactive” taxes